Hi, I’m Roxy, a registered marriage celebrant based here in beautiful Brisbane.

 Q: There are celebrants who charge less than you.
 Why?

-A: I’ve been a marriage celebrant since 2011, and my years of experience enable me to offer a quality service.
+A: I’ve delivered over 500 weddings, having been a marriage celebrant since 2011, and my years of experience enable me to offer a quality service.
 There are celebrants who charge more, and there are celebrants who charge less.
 For me, each wedding takes me a lot of preparation time; writing a ceremony can be a lengthy process and I want to get it right.
 This can involve liaising with not only the couple but their readers or family members and I offer that as part of my services.
 There is a more basic ceremony package for those who want a less personalised ceremony, and these are set out on my fees page.

 Q: Do you do elopements?